renierr/heresphere-server/README.md

 ### Downloading

 You can try to download the current playing video by pressing the download button in the HereSphere UI.
-The current playing URL is send to the link server for download in the background.
+B pressing download in HereSpher UI, the current playing URL is send to the link server for download in the background.

 You can find a link to your downloaded video from the server interface page at `http://<Link Server Address>:5000`.
 Or see the progress of the download.